SwatiKaushal/slot-machine/README.md

 ## Code Description

 For this project I decided to keep every class in a diferent file, because it is better to read, better to debug and better to extend it.
-And yes, I know that each file would be a http request, but this code is not a production code, if it would go to production I would've used gulp to rewrite all the files into a "all.min.js" and minify it.
-(The same with the images.
-Make a Atlases and use cordinates to load them)

-I would highly recommend start to read the code from the file [constants.js](js/constants.js) where I kept the project's constants, then go to [resources.js](js/resources.js) where you can find my helper methods (basically the image load, and random generator), then you can follow as pleases you from [engine.js](js/engine.js) and following the method calls into [slotmachine.js](js/slotmachine.js) and [reel.js](js/reel.js).
+I would recommend start to read the code from the file [constants.js](js/constants.js) where I kept the project's constants, then go to [resources.js](js/resources.js) where you can find my helper methods (basically the image load, and random generator), then you can follow as pleases you from [engine.js](js/engine.js) and following the method calls into [slotmachine.js](js/slotmachine.js) and [reel.js](js/reel.js).